Britain's Prince William calls for end to ivory trade on China visit

 BEIJING Britain's Prince William urged an end to the ivory trade on Wednesday, visiting a Chinese elephant sanctuary in the southwestern province of Yunnan at the close of a three-day trip to the country that focused partly on wildlife conservation.

-William has been critical of China over its consumption of ivory, while animal rights groups say the country's growing appetite for the contraband material has fueled a surge in poaching in Africa.
+William has been critical of China over its consumption of ivory, while animal rights groups say the country's growing appetite for the contraband material has fuelled a surge in poaching in Africa.
+[ID:nL4N0W10KM]

 China announced last month a one-year ban on the import of African ivory carvings, just days ahead of William's visit.